ManifoldScholar/manifold-docusaurus/docs/backend/project_collections.md

     ]}
 />

-### Social Card Image, Title, and Description

-When sharing the URL for a Collection’s homepage, Manifold includes Open Graph metadata that social media platforms display in posts as ”cards”.
-Cards are made up of an Image, Title, and Description.
+### Open Graph

+The Open Graph fields in this space correspond to when you share a Project Collection’s URL over social media.

+For a full discussion of what Open Graph is, what these three fields mean, and how they work in the context of Manifold, see the [Open Graph Content](../backend/openGraph.md) section.

-Images should be prepared in an 8:5 ratio.
-When the **Social Card Image** field is left blank, Manifold will supply the Collection Hero image in its place, or, if there is no Collection Hero, the instance’s [Header Logo](../administering/configuring/theme_settings.md).
-Image files can be dropped onto the field or selected from your device’s file system using the **Upload a File** link.
+When the **Open Graph Image** field is left blank here, Manifold will supply the Collection Hero image in its place, or, if there is no Collection Hero, the instance’s [Header Logo](../administering/configuring/theme_settings.md).

-By default Manifold will forward the Collection Title as the **Social Card Title** unless a custom value is supplied.
-Likewise, Manifold will supply text from the collection’s Description to third party systems when **Social Card Description** field is left blank.
-If the Collection also has no description, the system will use the [**Default Page Description**](../administering/configuring/properties.md).
+Likewise, Manifold will forward the Collection Title as the **Open Graph Title** unless a custom value is supplied.

+Finally, Manifold will supply text from the collection’s Description to third party systems when the **Open Graph Description** field is left blank.
+If the Collection also has no description, the system will use the instance’s [**Default Page Description**](../administering/configuring/properties.md).
-Markdown formatting ***is not*** honored in Open Graph metadata.
-Coding syntax will render as plain text in social media cards.

-<Spec
-   title="Social Card Image Specs" items={[
-       { key: "Width", value: "640 px" },
-       { key: "Height", value: "400 px" },
-       { key: "Format", value: defaultImageFormats },
-   ]}
-/>

 ## Settings Specific to Smart Collections